I recently binge-watched re-runs of Fixer Upper. And it has left me wanting to buy a house more than ever!

 The houses that we’ve lived in have had all kinds of laundry situations, but more often than not, we did not have a laundry room.

 In my dream house, I want a decent-sized laundry room that has a large counter where I can fold and stack clothes.
-Ideally, it would also have somewhere to hang clothes while they dry.
+Ideally, it would also have somewhere to hang clothes to dry.

 Lots of Natural Light

 This meant that our living room received lots of beautiful natural light all day long.
-I loved that the pictures I took in there didn’t turn out yellow.
+I loved that the pictures I took in the living room didn’t turn out yellow.
 And people always commented on how clean my house was, but I think it was because the natural light made everything look all pretty and clean.

-My dream house would have plenty of windows and french doors to let in plenty of natural light.
+My dream house would have plenty of windows and French doors to let in lots of natural light.

 A Big Kitchen/Dining Room

 Many of the houses that we have lived in have had small, galley-style kitchens.
-While they have their upsides, I prefer larger kitchens.
+While small kitchens have their benefits, I prefer larger kitchens.